ytakzk/Hokusai/README.md

 // Show Hokusai
 hokusai.show()

-// Selector for the button 2
+// Selector for button 2
 func button2Pressed() {
     println("Oribe")
+}

+// Change a title for cancel button (Default is Cancel) hokusai.cancelButtonTitle = "Done"

+// Add a callback for cancel button hokusai.cancelButtonAction = {
+    println("canceled")
 }

 ```

 #### Add a button with a closure